BamaComputationalBiology/Applied-Bioinformatics/README-Workflows.md

 9. I used the Genome Annotation Generator (GAG https://github.com/genomeannotation/GAG/blob/master/gag.py) to correct intron errors and other glitches.
 Funannotate https://github.com/nextgenusfs/funannotate is also recommended but I found it tossed a bunch of gene models without verbose output on why and didn't use it.
 It was very easy to install and use through homebrew though https://brew.sh/ and it actually installed a bunch of other useful software for me that I had previously had problems installing, funny enough.

+GAG treats intron errors in genes as gene errors and tosses the entire gene model.
+This made me cry but I had 312 intron errors across ~100 genes and I had to get moving.
+It was not even 1/2 of 1% of the genes but still I felt like "But what if that was a REALLY important gene."
+Important genes may get tossed but until there is a better system it's really not workable to manually correct these intron errors to retain genes.

 One thing to note - GAG gets rid of the MAKER2 annotated UTR's in its resulting genome.gff file but you can add these back in if you want.
 I did not add them back in and NCBI accepted the file.

 10. GAG creates a .gff file and a .tbl file which can be used to generate a .sqn file for NCBI submission with the NCBI program tbl2asn https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/.
 There is also a table2asn program which generates a .sqn from a .gff but I couldn't figure out how to add in some of the features that NCBI required and did not end up using this.
 I actually can't find the link now and can only find other people reporting problems and asking how to use it so maybe it is still in beta (i.e., testing version).